dmulholl/holly/demo/lib/carbon/readme.md

     used to add custom JavaScript to a site without directly editing the theme's template files.

-## License
+This theme is distributed under the following license:

-* All code and CSS has been placed in the public domain.
+* All code has been placed in the public domain.
-* The bundled Crimson Text font is distributed under the Open Font License.
+* The bundled [Crimson Text][4] font is distributed under the SIL Open Font License.